Malek-Dinari/universal-approximation-UAT-visualization/README.md

 # 🛠️ Extensions
   This repository will soon include:

-  1. Kolmogorov–Arnold representation.
+  - [x] 1.
+Kolmogorov–Arnold representation.
-  2. Approximation using B-Splines.
+  - [x] 2.
+Approximation using B-Splines.
-  3. Comparisons of traditional vs modern methods.
+  - [ ] 3.
+Comparisons of traditional vs modern methods.
   ...